sensu/sensu-docs-legacy/source/docs/0.19/enterprise-dashboard-configuration.md

 members
 : description
-  : An array of the GitHub Teams that should be allowed access.
+  : An array of the GitHub Teams that should be included as members of the role.
 : required
   : true
 : type